druidfi/guidelines/docs/ansible.md

 See Ansible [GitHub-page](https://github.com/ansible/ansible) for more information.

-Latest version is 2.4.2.0 (Dec 7th 2017).
+Latest version is 2.4.2.0 (Dec 27th 2017).

-NOTE 1: Our infra repositories require Ansible 2.2.1 (Apr 3rd 2017).

-NOTE 2: Currently 2.2.2.x is not working.

-NOTE 3: Currently 2.3.x works fine but ansible-galaxy does not compy with the --force option to re-download roles.

-If your Ansible is updated, you can install version 2.2.1.0_2 with:
+If your Ansible gets updated to something not supported, you can install olded version (e.g. 2.2.1.0_2) with:

 ```
 $ brew unlink ansible